vyneer/dgg-chat-gui-scripts/README.md

 small, but useful tools for both regular dggers and newbies alike DANKMEMES

-## jigex coom extractor

-little script that allows you to get the source image of jigex puzzles

 ## bonus thanks to these people

 - Voiture for helping with the enter-stopping thingy